 The further west you begin your journey, the more of the Côte d'Azur you're going to see.
 Fortunately, the most scenic driving route to Tuscany is also the fastest, but it certainly won't be if you make all the stops you'll want to make.
 Start in Avignon, ideally, a charming city along the Rhone known for its Palace of the Popes.
 Then, wind through the art towns of Arles and St. Remy.
 Nature lovers will want to head down to the Camargue (perhaps even for a day or two) before continuing along the Mediterranean coast.

-Then you cross the border with Italy, heading down the coast on the Autostrada dei Fiori, the motorway of flowers (watch for the greenhouses, or visit Hanbury Gardens just across the border), passing Genoa on your way towards Pisa (where you could stop and take a little self-guided walking tour or just park near the train station and hustle it to the leaning tower).
-Pisa is where the A11 Autostrada leads you inland towards Florence, although if you're ready for another stop, Lucca with its encircling Baroque walls will not take you far off the route.
+On this famous stretch, you'll find towns like Roquebrune-Cap-Martin with its namesake château, or Menton, a place full of artists and citrus whose sun shines all year long.
+When you cross the border into Italy, head down the coast on the Autostrada dei Fiori, the motorway of flowers (watch for the greenhouses, or visit Hanbury Gardens while you're at it).
+You'll pass Genova on your way to Pisa (where you can stop for a self-guided walking tour or to see the famous leaning tower).
+Pisa is where the A11 Autostrada leads you inland toward Florence.

 Do I Need a Visa to Travel to Tuscany?

 You can visit Italy for up to 90 days without a visa.
 Make sure that your passport is valid for six months upon arrival.

 Tuscany is most well known for its landscapes, so get out and enjoy the rolling hills, the rugged Apennine Mountains, the beaches, the olive groves, and the vineyards while you're in the region.
 There are no huge cities in Tuscany, but you can stay in Florence (its capital), Siena, Lucca, Pisa, or countless others.
 Each has its own history and cultural flair.